jpype-project/jpype/doc/dbapi2.rst

 DBAPI2 as layed (see PEP-0249_).
 Unfortunately, the Python API leaves a lot of behaviors undefined.

-The ``jpype.dbapi2`` module provides our implementation of this Python API.
+The JPype dbapi2 module provides our implementation of this Python API.
 Normally the Python API has to deal with two different type systems, Python and SQL.
 When using JDBC, we have the added complexity that Java types are used to communicate with the driver.
+We have introduced concepts appropriate to handle this addition complexity.

 `Module Interface`